Filters

 - Thickened, leathery skin structure: due to degeneration of elastic fibers

-- Dry, flaky skin: caused by a disrupted skin barrier
+- Dry, flaky skin: caused by a damaged skin barrier

 - Telangiectasias (spider-like blood vessels): caused by weakened capillaries